HarvardForest/genm/README.md

 Parmesan (2006) that could have community level impacts (Ikeda et al.
-2014; Record et al. 2013), which current SDMs employ species level data, which have historically averaged over this important intraspecific variation (Aitken and Bemmels 2016; Fitzpatrick and Keller 2014).
-In this project, a collaborative team of researchers will use two study systems, the carnivorous plant *Sarracenia purpurea* (the Northern Pitcher Plant) and Eastern North American ant assemblages, to: 1) collect and process field samples for genetic analyses; 2) test the sensitivity of SDM to intraspecific genetic variation through computer simulations; and 3) improve the transparency of SDM modeling through the application and development of data provenance software (Boose et al.
+2014; Record et al. 2013), which current SDMs employ species level data, which have historically averaged over this important intraspecific variation (Aitken and Bemmels 2016; Gotelli and Stanton-Geddes 2015;
-2007).
+Fitzpatrick and Keller 2014).
+In this project, a collaborative team of researchers will use two study systems, the carnivorous plant *Sarracenia purpurea* (the Northern Pitcher Plant) and Eastern North American ant assemblages, to: 1) collect and process field samples for genetic analyses; 2) test the sensitivity of SDM to intraspecific genetic variation through computer simulations; and 3) improve the transparency of SDM modeling through the application and development of data provenance software (Boose et al. 2007).

 The students selected for this project will be co-mentored by Matthew Lau and Sydne Record.
 At the beginning of the project, mentors will have